-Step 4: Do the final fitting and pick up clothes
+Step 4: Do the final fitting and pick up the clothes

-- Picking up clothes: Once I was satisfied, I paid and they packaged the clothes in a plastic bag to give to me.
+Picking up clothes: Once I was satisfied, I paid, and they packaged the clothes in a plastic bag to take home with me.

 Is Getting Tailored Clothes Worth It in Hoi An?